- Policy Summary

 22.1.
 For any/all enquiries relating to this policy or any data privacy practices carried out by Yellowcom, please contact the appointed Data Protection Officer.
 All communications are to be made in writing and addressed directly to the appointed Data Protection Officer.

 22.2.
-The Data protection officer is: Michael McMillan [Head of Operations] and can be contacted in writing by:
+The Data protection officer is: Andrew Laing [Managing Director] and can be contacted in writing by: